 Bio-Identical Hormone Replacement Therapy

-As we age many hormone levels naturally start to decline.
-And there appears to be tremendous health benefits of hormone replacement as we age.
-With this new outlook we hope to optimize hormone levels and, hopefully, prevent some of the consequences of aging.
+As we age, many hormone levels naturally start to decline, but there appears to be tremendous health benefits of supplementing that decline with hormone replacement.
+With this new outlook, we aim to optimize hormone levels and, hopefully, prevent some of the more harsh affects of aging.

-We now know that much of the deterioration of aging is preventable with bio-identical hormone replacement therapy (BHRT).
-Research has discovered improvement in both physical function and psychological well-being in treated individuals.
-These findings include:
+Medical science has come to learn that much of the deterioration of aging is preventable with bio-identical hormone replacement therapy (BHRT).
+Research has discovered improvement in both physical function and psychological well-being in treated individuals, with findings including:

 Common Bio-identical Hormones